paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 ### Q20: Couldn't TGA have done the monitoring without formal tracking?

 No. Provisional approval legally requires enhanced monitoring **beyond** routine surveillance with demonstrable verification.
 The term "enhanced" implies something additional to standard processes.
-Describing this as "day-to-day processes" that were "never systematically tracked" contradicts the enhanced monitoring requirement.
+Describing this as "day-to-day processes" that were never systematically tracked contradicts the enhanced monitoring requirement.

 Without separate tracking, audit trails, and verification documentation, compliance with provisional approval conditions cannot be proven.
 The absence of systematic tracking means there's no way to distinguish between routine surveillance (which exists for all medicines) and the enhanced monitoring that was the specific condition for provisional approval of these vaccines.